nasa/DdsJs/README.md

     npm --with-dds=<DDS Provider> run addon-src-gen

-The above example for `addon-type-gen` shows that the NPM script invokes the `ddsjs-idl-types` compiler, accepting the same `HostMonitor.idl` file as input, emitting the type definitions to the `index.d.ts` file in the project's root folder.
+The above example for `addon-type-gen` shows that the NPM script invokes the `dds-js-idl-types` compiler, accepting the same `HostMonitor.idl` file as input, emitting the type definitions to the `index.d.ts` file in the project's root folder.
 Re-generating the ambient type definitions can then be done by invoking `npm run` accordingly: